tschoof/blog/_posts/2018-05-07-how-to-podcast.md

 > You want to capture the spoken words in the best way possible

 *Best way possible* in recording terms means *as loud as possible, but not too loud*.
-Okay. *too loud* means *clipping*, which means (over) 0dB, which means *distortion*. **Which you don't want**.
-Therefore, in order to protect against clipping, you need some headroom. -6 to -12 dB as *maximum* signal level is recommended.
+Okay. *too loud* [means *clipping*](https://en.wikipedia.org/wiki/Clipping_(audio)), which means *distortion*. **Which you don't want**.
+Therefore, in order to protect against [clipping, which means the signal exceedig 0dB](https://manual.audacityteam.org/man/glossary.html#clipping), you need some headroom. -6 to -12 dBFS as *maximum* signal level is recommended.
+[Wikipedia explains what dB*FS* means](https://en.wikipedia.org/wiki/DBFS).
+My understanding: It specifies the digital range of lebvels.

 Since every speaker (and every microphone) is different, this of course means that there's just no way to figure it out in advance.
 A good way is to just have every speaker talk for a bit.
 What I imagine must be hardest for non-pros is to be careful enough.
 I bet the more professional you are, the more you keep the level on the quiet side.
 Two factors: People tend to get more excited during a conversation than during test sentences.
 And: clipping is worse than a recording that's too silent.